hyperhq/www.hypercontainer.io/markdown/why_hyper.md

 ## Secure

 Hyper is immune from the "*shared kernel*" problem in container, because virtualization offers an excellent ***Hardware-enforced Isolation***.
-The attack surface for a VM instance is quite small, as it lacks the variety of functions (and, therefore, the potential flaws to be exploited) provided by standard operating systems.
+The attack surface of a VM instance is quite small, as it lacks the variety of functions (and, therefore, the potential flaws to be exploited) provided by standard operating systems.

 ## Portable